Château de Tarascon: Current castle

 After its destruction, the Anjou family decided to rebuild the fortress, and construction was started in 1401, continued by his first son, Louis III of Anjou.
-Based off the Bastille in Paris, the fortress was completed in 1449 by his second son, René of Anjou and was constructed using materials from quarries at Beaucaire.
+Based on the Bastille in Paris, the fortress was completed in 1449 by his second son, René of Anjou and was constructed using materials from quarries at Beaucaire.
 In response to an unsuccessful siege in 1427, Tarascon was equipped with twenty bombards and three other artillery pieces, positioned on the terraces crowning the castle.
 However, the castle was only occasionally used by the king's agents until his death in 1480.
 Upon the death of René's heir Charles IV, the earldom of Provence was ceded to Louis XI, and the fortress lost its strategic interest both from a militaristic and as a royal residence.

 The fortress would survive two more attempted sieges in 1586 and 1652 before being converted into a military prison housing prisoners of war.
 During the French Revolution, supporters of Maximilien Robespierre were executed inside of the fortress.
 Despite operating as a prison at the time, the castle was designated as a national historic monument in 1840.
 After the closure of the prison in 1926, the castle was acquired by the state in 1932, restored to its former state, and opened to the public as a museum.

 During World War II, the town of Tarascon was targeted by Allied forces in the summer of 1944, with the first bombing raid occurring on June 25th, targeting the bridges across the Rhône.
 Extensive damage was done to the old town, however, the castle survived the war relatively unscathed and reopened to the public after restorations.